-- 27. The revised and updated Strategic Plan will be important both in providing a framework for future action under the Convention itself, and in reaching out to a broader community.
+- 28. The revised and updated Strategic Plan will be important both in providing a framework for future action under the Convention itself, and in reaching out to a broader community.
 All submissions agreed on the crucial importance of the exercise of revising and updating the Strategic Plan as a way of broadening stakeholder engagement beyond the constituency of the Convention on Biological Diversity and of widening the ownership.
 Compared to the existing Plan, some changes of focus are proposed.
-The Plan should more clearly highlight the links between biodiversity and human well-being (including poverty eradication) and economics; there should be more focus on supporting implementation (see paragraphs 36, 57-66); and the new Plan must acknowledge the current context of global change and address the challenges and opportunities raised by such change (see paragraph 34).
-In addition, in revising and updating the Plan, efforts should be made to ensure that it is a more coherent framework for future work under the Convention. - 28.
-The Strategic Plan should cover the three objectives of the Convention in a balanced manner.
+The Plan should more clearly highlight the links between biodiversity and human well-being (including poverty eradication) and economics; there should be more focus on supporting implementation (see paras.
+37 and 59-68 below); and the new Plan must acknowledge the current context of global change and address the challenges and opportunities raised by such change (see paragraph 35 above).
+In addition, in revising and updating the Plan, efforts should be made to ensure that it is a more coherent framework for future work under the Convention. - 29.
+The Strategic Plan should cover the three objectives of the Convention in a balanced manner6 and enhance their implementation.
 In implementing the current Strategic Plan, there has been most success in conservation.
-Further progress on this objective, and on sustainable use will require more efforts in reaching out to other constituencies that influence the indirect and direct drivers of biodiversity loss.
-Except for Goal 10 of the current framework, there is little attention in the current plan to the fair and equitable sharing of benefits from the use of genetic resources.
-Access and Benefit Sharing should be given higher priority in the new Plan.
-However, few of the submissions address this issue. - 29.
+Further progress on this objective, and on sustainable use, which some feel also needs to be given greater priority, will require more efforts in reaching out to other constituencies that influence the indirect and direct drivers of biodiversity loss.
+Except for goal 10 of the current framework, there is little attention in the current plan to the fair and equitable sharing of benefits from the use of genetic resources.
+Access to genetic resources and benefit-sharing should be given higher priority in the new Plan.7 However, few of the submissions address this issue. - 30.
 The Strategic Plan for the Convention and the Strategic Plan for the Cartagena Protocol on Biosafety should be complementary and mutually consistent.
-The 2002 Strategic Plan includes objectives related to the Cartagena Protocol on Biosafety as an integral part of the overall Plan.
-However,
+The 2002 Strategic Plan includes